- How are gastrointestinal carcinoid tumors treated?

 Most side effects go away a short time after treatment.
 Often medicines can help prevent or minimize many of the side effects.
 For example, your doctor can prescribe drugs to help prevent or reduce nausea and vomiting.

 Intra-arterial therapy and chemoembolization

-For more information on chemo, see the American Cancer Society document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more information on chemo, see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.